-Music composition lessons at Matt Safley Music will focus on the process of creating original melodies, chords and lyrics, while developing your own style and the ability to tell stories though your unique songwriting voice.
+Music composition lessons at Matt Safley Music will focus on the process of creating original melodies, chords and lyrics, while developing your own style and the ability to tell stories though your unique voice.

 Music composition lessons are enjoyable even though they are challenging.
 By starting with the basics, you’ll be able to make steady progress as a composer to build your own musical language.

 These lessons are completely tailored to your style of writing and goals and features customize course content.
 Your musical composition skills will be honed-in with practice writing a variety of different musical pieces.
 As you find your unique musical voice and get more comfortable using the available tools, your sense of music writing will become more natural and you will develop the confidence to experiment with new techniques.

 The first step to becoming a composer is learning how to sight read music, and understand what all of the various symbols mean.
 As you study a range of styles and genres of music, you'll discover what devices composers are using and how to integrate that into your own music.
 You'll become familiar with the fundamental rules in music writing and theory, including chord progressions, relationship between seemingly polarizing music patterns, rhythmic structure, attractive melody creation, and more.